Open Korean Corpora: A Practical Report: Open Datasets

 \subsection{Speech corpora}

+Though most of the datasets discussed in this paper are in text format, we also incorporate speech corpora which can be usefully utilized in speech recognition, speech synthesis, or spoken language processing.
 Speech datasets are usually massive, that a downloading via a single click is not necessarily guaranteed.
 Thus, we listed some of them as open even if they require some application form.